riceissa/issarice.com/wiki/linking-effectively.md

 thinspace between two consecutive quote marks, even if an ASCII space looks the same in a terminal).

+However, given identical output, is it better to sacrifice readability of the source for easier input, or vice versa?
+[Brandon Rhodes argues][rhodes] for the use of "semantic linefeeds", i.e. breaking lines where it makes sense to do so semantically.
+He also cites Brian Kernighan saying the same thing way back in 1974.
+This of course sacrifices readability of the source to some extent, since lines will look jagged and will break at uneven points.
+It's worth noting that Rhodes says:

+> I ask students whether or not the Sphinx text files in their project will be
+> read by end-users.
+If not, then I encourage students to treat the files as
+> private “source code” that they are free to format semantically.

+That is, one question to ask is whether anyone else will read your input files, and if not, using "semantic linefeeds" seems like a fair way to go about editing.

 # Desiderata

 -   Works in a "single-source" way, so that the same output works for both HTML